TexteaInc/funix-doc/QuickStart.md

 ![table plot demo static](./screenshots/table_plot.png)

 We further copied the data from a spreadsheet to the table to show off Funix' ability to function as a step in your data science workflow.
+[Watch HD video here](https://youtu.be/4vcYZSXoeW0).

 ![table plot demo gif](./videos/table_plot.gif)